Axway/unified-catalog-migration/README.md

 * PLAN_TITLE to set the default plan title
 * PLAN_QUOTA to set the default plan quota
 * PLAN_APPROVAL_MODE - automatic (default) or manual
-* PUBLISH_TO_MARKETPLACES to know if products need to be publish to marketplace
+* PUBLISH_TO_MARKETPLACES to know if products need to be publish to Marketplace
 * MARKETPLACE_TITLE to give the Marketplace title where the product needs to be published.

 ## Mapping Unified Catalog => Marketplace